Facts & Trivia

 Before becoming the Hebrew Orthodox Congregation Rabbi in South Bend, Indiana, Rabbi Alfred Fruchter was Elvis Presley’s neighbor in Memphis, Tennessee.
 Elvis often assisted the Rabbi and his family on Shabbat as a kid.

-Jacob and Rachel Toledano were Sephardic Jews from the city of Monastir, then part of the Ottoman Empire and today part of Northern Macedonia.
+Jacob and Rachel Toledano were Sephardic Jews from Monastir, then part of the Ottoman Empire and today part of Northern Macedonia.
 They immigrated to Indianapolis in 1906 and were some of the first known Sephardic Jews to settle on the Southside of Indianapolis.

 Indiana Jewish Trivia is updated often.
 Bookmark this page for more fun facts about Jews in the Hoosier state!